 The fourth part of speech is the adverb, which is similar to an adjective, except instead of modifying nouns, it modifies verbs (or adjectives, or other adverbs).

-The sixth part of speech is the conjunction,
+The sixth part of speech is the conjunction.
+Conjunctions are used to connect simple sentences and create compound sentences.

 We hope that you enjoyed this article (no, not that kind of article!) and that you learned something!
 Valedictions!